Learn about actual and potential costs

 How risky is the Billing Services supply chain?

 The supply chain risk for billing services is low.
 These services are labor intensive, so suppliers do not depend upon the availability of critical inputs to function.
-Additionally, trends in wages are stable from year to year because of the relatively low level of training needed to perform billing services....
+As such, upstream suppliers do not present too much risk to this market's supply chains despite the coronavirus outbreak.
+Additionally, trends in wages...
 Subscribe to learn more.